-The Edina Parent Leadership Council (PLC) serves to promote understanding of district-wide issues that relate to the education and welfare of students in the Edina Public Schools.
-Membership includes leadership representatives of individual school parent organizations as well as the Edina Family Center, Parent Communication Network, Edina Community Education Services and the Edina Education Fund.
+The Edina Parent Leadership Council (PLC) serves to promote understanding of district-wide issues that relate to the education and welfare of students within Edina Public Schools.
+Membership includes leadership representatives of individual school parent organizations as well as the Edina Family Center, Parent Communication Network, Edina Community Education Services, and the Edina Education Fund.

 Edina PLC meets monthly from September through May, with speakers and discussions varying by agenda topic.
 Each meeting provides a forum for collaboration among parent organization leaders for an exchange of ideas and to work to affect the best educational experience for all children.
-The group actively partners with the District and its representatives to collaborate on the issues facing the educational environment of the Edina Public Schools.
+The group actively partners with the District and its representatives to collaborate on the issues facing the educational environment of EPS.

 While only official members of the Edina PLC as identified in the bylaws are eligible to vote on issues, all Edina PLC meetings are open to the public.